jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 DeepOnets Repository 1: https://github.com/PredictiveIntelligenceLab/Physics-informed-DeepONets

-Also here is another implementation the RBA weights in PyTorch:
+Also here is our official implementation of RBA weights in PyTorch:

 RBA Repository: https://github.com/soanagno/rba-pinns